eyalsk/FindAndReplaceRobot/docs/Language Specification.md

 * `Text`

-  * Is a series of Unicode characters as defined by Unicode.
+  * Is a series of arbitrary Unicode characters.

   * Can contain only intermediate spaces.